 Terms and conditions for specific accommodations can be found in your booking confirmation.
 Read all terms and conditions

 It is not possible to make group bookings online.
-Please contact the hostel/ mountain station directly.
+Please contact the accommodation directly.
 N.B. that children’s price does not apply for groups.

 The photographer who took a photograph owns the rights to it, and thus the photographs here may not be used without permission.